-A material is generally said to be brittle if it cannot be deformed to any appreciable degree prior to fracture.
+A is generally said to be brittle if it cannot be deformed to any appreciable degree prior to fracture.
 This behaviour does not imply that the ultimate tensile strength measured on a smooth specimen during a tensile test is low.
 On the contrary, the opposite phenomenon is usually observed.
 Hardening treatments which aim to increase strength are usually accompanied by a dramatic degradation of ductility and tend to enhance brittleness.

 Brittle Failure Curve